FileFighter/filefighter.github.io/_posts/2021-06-15-Installation.md

 ---
 Hello again,
 This time we want to go through the installation of FileFighter.
-To install FileFighter you only need [Docker](https://www.docker.com/){:target="_blank"} and hardware to run FileFighter on.
+To install FileFighter, you only need [Docker](https://www.docker.com/){:target="_blank"} and hardware to run FileFighter on.
 The codebase is split into services, that run in different Docker Containers hosted on [DockerHub](https://hub.docker.com/u/filefighter){:target="_blank"}.
 The whole installation guide can be found [here](https://github.com/FileFighter/ClientSetup){:target="_blank"} in our GitHub Repository.

 # GNU/Linux and MacOS